eclipse-pass/pass-documentation/developer-documentation/pass-docker/README.md

 ### `loader`

-A basic Docker image where we can run a `curl` command to bootstrap the environment with data from `demo_data.json`
+A lightweight Docker image that performs a `curl` command in order to bootstrap the environment with data from `demo_data.json`

 ## Running Acceptance Tests

 Repository: https://github.com/eclipse-pass/pass-acceptance-testing

-There is a small set of end-to-end smoke tests that we can run against this environment for some validation of changes.
-These tests run automatically for new PRs that are opened against `main`, but can also be run locally.
-In order to do this, you'll first need to clone the repository with the tests.
+There is a small set of end-to-end smoke tests that can run against this environment for some validation of changes.
+These tests run automatically for new PRs that are opened against `main`, but they can also be run locally.
+In order to do this, first clone the repository with the tests.

-Once you have the repository, wait for the Docker Compose environment to start up and initialize then run the tests directly.
-From the `pass-acceptance-testing` local repo, run:
+Once you have the repository cloned, wait for the Docker Compose environment to start up and initialize.
+Once the Docker Composer environment is initialized run the tests directly.
+Run the following command from within the `pass-acceptance-testing` directory:

 ``` sh
 yarn            # Installs project dependencies